Small Caps

 The role of management in small-cap success

+Small-Cap Management explained in plain English.
 In small-cap investing, management quality is the most important variable in the investment case.
-Here is how to assess it, and what to watch for.
+Here is.

 When a company has ten thousand employees, a deep finance team, and a board that has been doing this for decades, a single bad appointment at the top can be absorbed.
 The institution carries on.
 The structure holds.
 There is enough mass, process, and institutional memory to survive most leadership failures.